 It’s a dangerous misconception that Mac users don’t need to worry about security.

 Macs are more secure if you compare them with Windows devices that can get infected with viruses or malware.
 A report by Malwarebytes in 2020 asserted that Mac devices faced twice as many threats as Windows PCs.

 However, recent events have revealed vulnerabilities in Mac computers, debunking the myth that hackers can never hack a Mac device.

 Recently, two security researchers managed to hack the Mac of film producer Jeffrey Katzenberg.

 They exploited a vulnerability in Safari’s sharing preferences.
 The incident shows that Evildoers can hack Mac computers.

 They hacked the device and also accessed the microphone to hear conversations.
 They didn’t even trigger the microphone indicator that notifies the user that it’s on.
 Such an attack compromises the device, its data, and user privacy.

-They were able to hack Katzenberg’s Mac because he did not update it for a while.
+They could hack Katzenberg’s Mac because he had not updated it for a while.
 Tech-savvy hackers know that out-of-date OS and applications pose cyber security threats.
 Most laypeople don’t realize the importance of timely updates, which leaves their devices vulnerable to attacks.